Cover Letter

 If your resumes and cover letters aren't unique, now is the time to clean things up and get on track.

-How To Build Your Personal Brand
+Build Your Personal Brand

 Just because you're looking for work doesn't mean that you don't have anything to offer.
 Use previous career experiences and passions to build your personal brand.

 By sharing content about your experiences and passions, you slowly build your personal brand, and others will start to notice.
-The content could lead to good discussion with others in your network.
+The content could lead to good discussions with others in your network.
 It could also lead to reconnecting with connections that you haven't spoken to in years, or making new connections.

 You never know when one of these connections could turn into a job lead or referral.
 The trick is to get on people's radars.
+So, when you're cleaning up your job search, be sure to build a plan for personal branding.

-How To Maintain Healthy Habits During The Job Search
+Maintain Healthy Habits During Your Job Search

 Your job search is important, but it's even more important to know when to pull back and focus on personal health and spending time with family and friends.